Blues Traveler: Concert recordings

 Blues Traveler allows and encourages fans to record and trade live performances, provided that no money changes hands and no profit is made.
 The band has also given permission for live fan-made recordings to be hosted on websites such as Live Music Archive and eTree.org.
 Recordings available there span from 1986 through the present day.
 On more recent tours, they sell recordings of that night's performance.
 Attendees can pre-purchase a copy of the show until 30 minutes into the performance and then pick up the CD after the show.

 Independence Day shows at Red Rocks

 Every year since 1994, with the exception of 1999 (due to Sheehan's health) and 2020 (due to COVID-19), Blues Traveler has headlined a show at Red Rocks Amphitheatre in Morrison, Colorado, on the American Independence Day, July 4.
 The band sometimes plays two consecutive nights, starting on July 3.

 This tradition started in 1994, when Blues Traveler was opening for The Allman Brothers Band at the venue for two nights, July 3 and 4.
-The next year, the band booked the HORDE festival to play there on Independence Day, and in 1994 the current tradition began in earnest.
+The next year, the band booked the HORDE festival to play there on Independence Day, and in 1996 the current tradition began in earnest.

 These shows attract fans from all over the United States.
 The band frequently debuts new songs and brings back older songs which have fallen out of rotation.

 The 2003 Independence Day concerts were recorded for a home video and a live album release.

-Musical style

-The band have been described as blues rock, folk rock, alternative rock, and southern rock.